 Coggins papers and health certificates are required for transporting your horse between states and for international travel.

-Health certificates are required for entry into other states and for most shows.
+Certificates of Veterinary Inspections, or health certificates, are required for entry into other states and for most shows.
 These forms require a current Coggins and brief physical examination to ensure the shipping of healthy animals.
-A health certificate is valid for 30 days.
+We offer both a 30 day health certificate as well as a 6 month health certificate through our digital service Global VetLink.
+Clients can set up a MyVetLink account as well as the app to access their coggins and certificates of veterinary inspection at any time.
 For international travel, health certificates are more involved and require the signature of the federal veterinarian.
 Please allow adequate time for the preparation of these papers before you travel.
 For travel within the state of Nevada, you must have current valid brand inspection papers.
 For more information, visit the State of Nevada Department of Agriculture.